Yeongie/Lab03-DatapathControlUnit/README.md

 \* `not` is **not** an instruction, it is a _pseudo-op_, which means it can be implemented using other operations.
 Think about how you would implement it using the other operations.

-### Architecture Case Study

-For the lab this week you are also expected to perform a simple case study.
-It is meant to show how important understanding a computer's architecture is, and the compiler is when developing efficient code.
-For this study, you are to compare and analyze the execution time of the two programs given [here](./case_study.tar.gz).
-You should run a number of experiments varying the input size from 100 to 30,000.
-Based on the results you are to write a report of your findings.
-The report should contain a graph of your data and a useful analysis of it.
-You should draw conclusions based on your findings.
-Reports that simply restate what is in the graph will not get credit.
-To make it clear, make sure you used the concepts you have learned so far in 161 and 161L when explaining the differences in performance.
-If a confusing or fuzzy explanation is given you will get low or no marks.
-The report should be a part of REPORT.md.

 ### Producing the Waveform